Frequently Asked Questions

 -

-XHO Bacalar is scheduled to break ground on infrastructure and utilities in late summer/ fall of 2025.
-Residents can begin construction in January of 2026.
-Amenities are scheduled for completion in 2027.
+XHO Bacalar is scheduled to break ground on infrastructure in Q4 of 2025.
+Residents can begin construction on their home in January of 2026.

-Rodavento Bacalar is scheduled to open its Sneak Peak Experience in April of 2026 and is scheduled to complete construction and open the full hotel in 2027.
+Rodavento Bacalar is scheduled to open its Sneak Peak Experience in April of 2026 and is scheduled to complete construction and open the full hotel in early 2027.

 -